aspnetboilerplate/aspnetboilerplate/doc/WebSite/Javascript-API.md

 ASP.NET Boilerplate provides a set of objects and functions that are used to make javascript development easy and standards-based.

 Here is a list of APIs in ASP.NET Boilerplate.
-Click headers to see details and usages.

 #### [AJAX](/Pages/Documents/Javascript-API/AJAX)

 Used to call server-side services using AJAX and evaluate the return value.
-Since ASP.NET Boilerplate server-side code returns a standard response for AJAX calls, it's suggested to use this method to handle the standard return value.
+Since ASP.NET Boilerplate's server-side code returns a standard response for AJAX calls, it's suggested you use this method to handle the standard return value.

 #### [Notification](/Pages/Documents/Javascript-API/Notification)